 One of these organizations is Clean the World, a global recycler of hotel soap and amenity products.
 Not only does the organization help cut down on waste, it gives these products to disaster victims, refugees, children and families living in extreme poverty.

 You can also donate your points to a joint charity between Starwood Hotels and UNICEF called Check Out for Children.
 So far they have been able to raise over $30 million to help improve the lives of hundreds of thousands of children.
 You can also donate your Starwood points to the American Red Cross.

-The Starwood Preferred Guest credit card (see full review here) carries a $95 annual fee, waived the first year, and a variable 15.74% to 19.74% annual percentage rate (APR), depending on creditworthiness.
+The Starwood Preferred Guest credit card (see full review here) carries a , and a annual percentage rate (APR), depending on creditworthiness.
 Cardholders get 5 points per dollar spent at eligible Starwood hotel purchases, 2 points per dollar on eligible Marriott hotel purchases and 1 point per dollar everywhere else.

 The Citi AAdvantage Platinum Select World MasterCard (see full review here) lets you donate your miles.
 American Airlines has partnered up with several organizations to help give back to others in the community.
 One of the organizations is Miles for Kids in Need.
 This program helps provide support for children, their families and organizations that aim to improve children’s lives.
 (Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.)

 Another great organization that your AAdvantage miles can help support is Miles for All Who Serve.
 This organization helps provide support for veterans, active military and their families.